Omar-Elhadidi/tax-fraud-detection-tunisia/README.md

 ## 📌 Objective

 - Improve tax fraud detection accuracy using ML
 - Handle missing data and outliers effectively
 - Create advanced engineered features for better performance
 - Reach the lowest possible **Root Mean Squared Error (RMSE)**

 ---

+## 🔗 Data Source

+This project is based on the [Tunisian Fraud Detection Challenge on Zindi](https://zindi.africa/competitions/tunisian-fraud-detection)
+which provides data and problem definition used here.

+---